cartelclient/CUT/README.md

 Cartel Update Tool

 ## About
 This is a really simple tool.
-This is just for if you are too lazy to redownload the rar file in the discord server.
+This just downloads the executable, rather than redownloading the rar file which contains the keybinds file and scripts folder

+## Instructions
+Drag CUT.exe into the same folder as cartel.exe, you are then ready to use the update tool

 ## Downloads
 You can find pre-compiled downloads [here](https://github.com/cartelclient/CUT/releases/)